 The Prayer Group is a small group of faithful worshippers who meet on a monthly basis

 to pray for the needs of the World, Diocese, Deanery and the Parish.

-THE PRAYER GROUP to which ANYONE IS WELCOME will meet on Wednesday NOVEMBER 20th at 2pm at Woodmote..
+THE PRAYER GROUP to which ANYONE IS WELCOME, will meet on WEDNESDAY JANUARY 22nd at 2pm at Woodmote..
 This is a short time of peace and prayer for the World situation, our Country, Diocese and our Village Community.
 We would love more people to join us for this valuable time, just bring yourself and relax for a while.
 Prayer requests and prayer ideas are always used during this time so if you have anyone or anything you would like us to pray about please let Sue Diggory or me know.

 Contact: Trish Proctor 01732 866219